polywrap/ethereum-wallet/implementations/js/README.md

 ```

 ### 2. Invoke The Ethereum Wrapper
-Invocations to the Ethereum wrapper may trigger sub-invocations to the Ethereum Provider plugin:
+Invocations to the Ethereum wrapper may trigger sub-invocations to the Ethereum Wallet plugin:
 ```typescript
 await client.invoke({
   uri: "wrapscan.io/polywrap/ethers@1.0",